- Unified Communications Features

 Given its wide selection of professional telecommunications features, digital data handling and integration with multimedia and online information types, flexibility and cost-effectiveness, it’s little wonder that increasing numbers of businesses are switching from traditional premises-based telephony to Voice over Internet Protocol or VoIP.

-It’s a whole different technology from the on-site PBX and public switched telephone network (PSTN), and making the move requires some attitude adjustment and careful planning.
-This guide will help you smooth the transition.
+It’s a whole different technology from the on-site PBX and public switched telephone network (PSTN), and VoIP migration requires some attitude adjustment and careful planning.

 Changing your business phone system is a step that needs to be taken in line with your overall business objectives, so you’ll need to make an assessment of how you expect your new VoIP system to impact on and improve your existing and future operations.
 This evaluation needs to be made across the board, so you should invite input from all departments and levels of your organization: Human Resources, IT, marketing, finance, etc.

 Take a look at your books, financial projections, and bottom line, and determine how much you’re prepared to commit to the transition – and the kind of value you expect to receive from your money.